Other Commemorations: The Holy Guardian Angels

 - Also read All About the Angels.

-- Read about saints and others who had a great devotion to their guardian angel (St. Josemaria Escriva; St. Padre Pio; Blessed John XXIII).
+- Read about saints and others who had a great devotion to their guardian angel (St. Josemaria Escriva; St. Padre Pio; Pope Saint John XXIII).

 - Think about how you can develop a greater devotion and depend on your guardian angel everyday.